Anti-LGBTQ rhetoric: Transgender desistance and regret

 The transgender desistance myth is the idea that most transgender youth are confused, and 80 percent will eventually return to being cisgender.
-This is based off a series of papers from 2008 to 2013 which have been scrutinized for the following: using outdated diagnostic criteria for gender identity disorder (now gender dysphoria) that conflate gender identity and expression, including children who did not meet the criteria for a gender identity disorder diagnosis, including children who did not assert that they were transgender, disregarding non-binary gender identities, counting children who did not follow-up years later as desisting, and assuming that transgender people who persist must desire medical transition.
+This is based on a series of papers from 2008 to 2013 which have been scrutinized for the following: using outdated diagnostic criteria for gender identity disorder (now gender dysphoria) that conflate gender identity and expression, including children who did not meet the criteria for a gender identity disorder diagnosis, including children who did not assert that they were transgender, disregarding non-binary gender identities, counting children who did not follow-up years later as desisting, and assuming that transgender people who persist must desire medical transition.

 As of 2022, most papers about transgender youth desistance are editorials rather than studies.
 The studies which do exist are considered poor quality.
 Many do not explicitly define what counts as desistance, and those that do tend to conflate the disappearance of gender dysphoria with returning to a cisgender identity.

 Transgender desistance and regret are often used to justify gender affirming care bans for transition.
 Research shows detransition due to regret is rare.
-A study of binary transgender youth found that 7.3 percent of retransitioned after their first social transition.
+A study of binary transgender youth found that 7.3 percent retransitioned after their first social transition.
 This includes temporary retransition and transition from binary trans identities (transgender man or transgender woman) to nonbinary.
 After 5 years, 2.5 percent of the participants identified as cisgender, while 94 percent lived as binary transgender identities and 3.5 percent identified as nonbinary.

 After pursuing transition/gender affirmation, 13.1 percent of transgender and gender diverse adults detransition.
 This includes temporary detransition such as presenting as one's gender assigned at birth during family visits.
 Most adults detransition due to outside factors such as stigma from their families or society, rather than realizing they are not transgender.
 2.1 percent of transgender adults have a history of detransition due to internal factors.
 Of transgender people who have received gender affirming surgery, 1 percent regret it.

 Legality and censorship

-Hate speech against LGBT people, or incitement to hatred against them, is criminalized in some countries, for example, the Netherlands, Norway, and Sweden.
+Hate speech against LGBT people, or incitement to hatred against them, is criminalized in some countries, for example, the Netherlands, Canada, Norway, and Sweden.